Dvrkstvr/JumpstartFramework/README.md

 ## Licence

-This project is licensed under the
+This project is licensed under the MPL-2.0 license